 [Updated June 13, 2023] Employees in Bahrain care most about their medical insurance as the cost of healthcare in the region has become very expensive.
-When asked to rank three other common benefits in order of importance, the average Bahraini employee will respond with: Death Benefits, Disability and Retirement.
+When asked to rank three other common benefits in order of importance, the average Bahraini employee will respond with death benefits, disability, and retirement.

-Bahrain offers extensive welfare to their nationals without any taxation.
-This includes medical care, sickness and maternity cover, child care, pensions and unemployment benefit.
+Bahrain offers extensive welfare to its nationals without any taxation.
+This includes medical care, sickness and maternity cover, child care, pensions, and unemployment benefit.
 Foreign workers are excluded.
 It’s also important to understand that a minimum wage was introduced for Bahrainis in the private sector, subsidized by the government.